dkochmanski/charming-clim/README.md

 possible I'll also write a test suite for backends which will test the functionality from most basic parts (like creating windows) to more sophisticated ones (transformations and drawing).
-That should simplify verifying, if new backends work fine and to what degree it is complete.
+That should simplify verifying, if new a backend works fine and to what degree it is complete.
 We start with a crash course for `cl-charms` library.

 ## Pointers